adamhaeger/mongoosastic/readme.md

 Or add it to your package.json

+## Fork info

+This fork allows you to pass a regex and an array of fields to the synchronize method in order to strip fields of html before indexing.

 ## Usage

 To make a model indexed into elastic search simply add the plugin.